-From these small plantings in and around Korofeigu, coffee would become the most important commodity in the development of the New Guinea Highlands.
-Today it is Papua New Guinea's most important agricultural crop, directly or indirectly providing the major source of income for a third of the country’s population.
+From these small plantings in and around Korofeigu, coffee has become the most important commodity.
+Today, it is Papua New Guinea's most important agricultural crop, directly or indirectly providing the major source of income for a third of the country’s population.

-Our supplier, New Guinea Highlands Coffee Exports, has had business relationship with farmers in the Korofeigu area since their inception in 1992, but members of the company have been trading coffee within the area since the 1960s.
-Recently, NGHCE along with Lyndon Sabumei (a third generation coffee farmer) have begun a program to assist farmers in obtaining their Organic Certification.
-This coffee is the product of this initiative, which also provides extension work on HIV/AIDS, financial management, gender equality, coffee husbandry and certification standards & procedures.
+Our supplier and sister export company, New Guinea Highlands Coffee Exports (NGHCE), has had business relationship with farmers in the Korofeigu area since the company was created in 1992, but members of the company have been trading coffee within the area since the 1960s.